This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Subtotal Free

-What better way to start off the New Year than by popping open a bottle of your favorite Champagne?
-The tradition of beginning each year with a glass of bubbly has been around for hundreds of years.
-Champagne has been the drink of choice for kings and queens, princes and princesses, and even a royal mistress or two since the 17th century when it emerged as a beautiful, sparkling white wine.
+What better way to start the New Year than by popping open a bottle of your favorite Champagne?
+For centuries, the sparkling king of wines has been the drink of choice for kings and queens, princes and princesses — and even a royal mistress or two.
+Since emerging in the 17th century as a beautiful, bubbly white wine, Champagne has celebrated everything from coronations to clinking glasses at midnight.

-According to legend, Louis XVI commissioned a 65-piece set of dishes to be designed by the French porcelain house Sèvres for L’Hameau de la Reine.
-Included in the dish set were four jatte-téton, breast bowls designed specifically for the drinking of milk, that were said to be molded from Marie Antoinette’s left breast.
-Those breast cups merely served as one more weapon in the fight to portray Marie Antoinette as a decadent, insatiable Queen — fond of throwing wild parties in her rustic hamlet at Versailles.
+Legend has it that Louis XVI commissioned a lavish 65-piece Sèvres porcelain set for Marie Antoinette’s pleasure dairy, L’Hameau de la Reine.
+Among the pieces were four jatte-téton — breast-shaped milk bowls supposedly modeled from the Queen’s own bosom.
+These whimsical vessels, designed for sipping milk in the Queen’s rustic fantasy farm, became symbols of royal excess and further fueled her image as a decadent monarch fond of throwing wild parties in her rustic hamlet at Versailles.
 While there was a typical working dairy on the property, there was also a laiterie d’agrément or pleasure dairy.
 This pleasure dairy, to the displeasure of the poor commoners, was a beautifully appointed salon decorated in all white marble and other excess where Marie and her ladies-in-waiting could dress up as milkmaids and frolic all day — without ever having to get their hands or perfectly coiffed hairstyles dirty!
 This maddened the less fortunate working class.

 Since there were only four breast bowls created to drink from, those hoping to perpetuate the myth of the depraved courtesan seized upon the idea that she wanted her court to toast her health by drinking from Champagne coupes molded from her breast instead.
 Although portraits show Marie Antoinette’s breasts as small and round, like the Champagne coupe, the petite glass was actually designed by a Benedictine monk and made in England around 1663 — over 100 years before her birth!.
 There is, in fact, no truth to any of the rumors!
 That they still persist, however, speaks volumes to the perceived sexiness of the famous (or infamous) coupe glass.
 It was, after all, the Champagne vessel of choice in Europe for nearly 300 years before becoming insanely popular in the United States with the likes of flapper girls and Hollywood royalty.
 Sophia Loren, Marilyn Monroe, Eva St. Marie, Joan Fontaine, Cary Grant, and Humphrey Bogart are just a few of the many famed celebrities filmed or photographed with a coupe glass in hand.